beastbytes/token/README.md

 TokenManager provides a simple interface for creating, retrieving, and deleting tokens; abstracting away the storage implementation.

+#### Configuration
+To use with Yii's dependency injection container, see the configuration section of the token storage and factory packages.

 ### Token Types
-Token types define the purpose of a token and its duration; token types are therefore application specific and must be defined by the application.
+Token types define the purpose of a token and its duration; token types are application specific and must be defined by the application.
 Token types are defined using an int backed enum that implements TokenTypeInterface; the enum name is the token type and the int value is the token duration in minutes.
 Each token type must have a unique